zainalvi110/SmartData_Analyzer/README.md

 - 🌗 Animated **Light/Dark mode** UI
 - ⚡ Instant download of professional reports

 ### ⚠️ Note: Some features like animations, theme toggles, and PDF previews may not appear properly in GitHub previews or streamlit.
-For full functionality, run the app locally using the instructions above.
+For full functionality, run the app locally using the instructions below.

 ---